 Problem Gambling Treatment

-The goals of the Heartland Family Service Problem Gambling Treatment program are to improve the quality of life for gamblers and to help them grow and live in recovery.
+Our Heartland Family Service Problem Gambling Treatment services are to improve the quality of life for gamblers and to help them grow and live in recovery.
 Education of clients includes learning about the process of addiction, relapse prevention, and medical/psychological aspects of addiction.
 The outpatient structure enables the problem gambler to continue to meet job, school, and family obligations while managing his or her financial situation.
 Services include individual and group therapy and financial counseling.

 Counseling, education, and support services are also available to family members or concerned others.
-The Problem Gambling Treatment program also provides prevention information and education to the community.
+The Problem Gambling Treatment services also provide prevention information and education to the community.

 Call: 24/7 Problem Gambling Crisis Line | (800) Bets-Off